 Our firm works to help you obtain the fair outcome you deserve so that you can fully recover and get back to your normal life.

 An accident can be a shocking or disorienting experience, making it difficult to think about how to protect your rights.
 However, you can put yourself in the best position possible by following the advice below:

 - Notifying the appropriate parties about your accident, such as contacting law enforcement if you've been involved in a motor vehicle accident, or notifying a property owner or business manager if you are injured in a premises liability accident.

 - Collect the names and contact information for each of the parties involved in your accident, as well as any bystanders who may have witnessed your accident and can later provide a statement.

 - Documenting the accident scene by taking photos or video of details of the scene, as well as photos of any visible injuries you may have suffered.

 - Getting checked out by a physician, even if you don't feel like you were seriously hurt.
 It can take hours or even days to begin feeling pain or other symptoms of certain injuries, but promptly diagnosing your injuries will allow you to get treatment faster (possibly improving your prognosis and/or recovery time) and also help establish that those injuries were caused by the accident

 - Get a free case review from Lynch Legal Services, PLLC, to learn more about your legal rights and options following your accident.

-If have been injured in an accident caused by someone else’s negligent or reckless behavior, schedule a free, no-pressure consultation to talk with a Vermont personal injury lawyer from Lynch Legal Services, PLLC.
+If have been injured in an accident caused by someone else's negligent or reckless behavior, schedule a free, no-pressure consultation to talk with a personal injury lawyer from Lynch Legal Services, PLLC in Williston, Vermont.